 To prove it, DocSend recently overhauled their sales deck: “Once we overhauled the DocSend discovery deck, we saw our completion rate triple.
 This meant prospects were actually finding our story compelling enough to complete the entire deck.
 This was crucial because it meant prospects were ready to convert to the next stage of the sales process.”

-How do you know which type of story to tell?
+How do you know which type of story to tell in your sales presentation?
 It depends on the size of the company and with whom you are meeting.
 In general, if you are speaking with a:

 You can flex this depending on the size of your prospect, as well: